ology/Templated/README.md

 # Templated
-Node template example with express and pug
+Node template auth example with express and pug